HL7/APIX---API-Exchange-for-Medicinal-Products/input/pagecontent/index.md

 ### Introduction
-APIX is a HL7 FHIR R5 Implementation Guide that defines an all in one, standardised solution for exchanging medicinal-product data between industry, regulators, and healthcare systems worldwide.
+APIX is the global standard for the **automated, algorithmic exchange** of medicinal product information.
+Built on HL7 FHIR R5, it creates a single, interoperable network connecting industry, regulators, and healthcare systems worldwide—replacing static documents with real-time data.

+*This guide defines the technical framework to make that vision a reality.*

 ### Why Adopt APIX?